 Health Funds and Government Initiatives

 Occupational Pathologists at Learning Links are registered for NDIS, private health fund rebates and Medicare for the Chronic Disease Management Plan (formally EPC) and Autism Initiative.

 How to Access our Services

-Locations: Our services are offered at our Learning Centres in Peakhurst, Oatley, Maroubra and Liverpool and may be provided from schools and early childhood settings.
+Locations: Our services are offered at our Learning Centres in Alexandria, Bella Vista, Gledswood Hills, Liverpool, Maroubra and Peakhurst and may be provided from schools and early childhood settings.

 Days of Operation: Monday to Saturday